xibz/spec/links.md

   }
 }
 ```

-The `source` field allows for either providing the either the `subject_id` or
-the `context_id`.
-This allows for relation of different ID types provided by
-CDEvents while also being explicit in what the `id` is.

 ### Scalability

 Scalability is one of the bigger goals in this proposal and we wanted to ensure